-Time Limit for Completion of Prerequisite Requirements: Candidates with coursework more than five years old will need to repeat A&P I and II and microbiology.
-Candidates who have been working in a medical capacity and performing patient assessment must repeat A&P I and II and microbiology if their degree completion was more than 10 years prior to application.
+Time Limit for Completion of Prerequisite Requirements: Candidates with coursework more than five years old will need to repeat A&P I and II.

 Carroll University will not accept transfer credits for any required course in the Physician Assistant Studies Program.
 Advanced placement will not be granted for any reason, including prior academic studies or professional experience.
-Only full-time students are admitted to the program, and all courses within the curriculum are required.
+Only full-time students are admitted to the program, and all courses within the curriculum